computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 ConsenSys is interesting because it's a company built around an experimental technology with a highly uncertain fate: Ethereum.
-In 2016, Computer Lab had a fun and profitable time following the saga of the emergent cryptocurrency, and we were amazed to find that a consultancy/incubator working with Ethereum already existed in Bushwick, New York, and that it had almost one hundred employees.
+In 2016, Computer Lab had a fun and profitable time following the emergent cryptocurrency, and we were amazed to find that an Ethereum consultancy/incubator already existed in Bushwick, New York, and that it had almost one hundred employees.
 Assuming that the company is venture-backed, it's a very different model from other consultancies, which typically focus on a relatively well-established technology in wide production use by a large number of enterprises and small companies.
 It'll be fascinating to watch what happens to ConsenSys.

 ### Formidable